 "IF THESE WALLS COULD TALK..."

-CAVA is leading a collaboration between Culture Liverpool, Draw and Code, Liverpool Institute of Performing Arts and Immersive Storylab to develop a groundbreaking interactive mixed reality Hololens experience.
-The digital experience will be developed for and tested in one Liverpools' most iconic buildings; the 19th Century Unesco Heritage St. Georges Hall.
+CAVA is leading a collaboration between Culture Liverpool, Draw and Code, Liverpool Institute of Performing Arts and Immersive Storylab to develop a ground-breaking participatory and immersive mixed reality experience.
+The team is creating a functional prototype for an entirely new kind of digital visitor experience that is being developed for and tested in one Liverpool’s' most iconic heritage buildings – the 19th century St George’s Hall (Harvey Lonsdale Elmes, built 1841–1854) which is intrinsic part of Liverpool’s UNESCO World Heritage Site.

 Monday.
 12 Feb 2018